weavolutionmage/drachenwald/offices/exchequer/index.md

 title: Office of the Exchequer
 ---

 Welcome to the page for all Exchequer related activity in the Kingdom of Drachenwald.
-Here you will find the forms which must be completed for Shire Quarterly reports and for reporting on the finances-v2 and attendee numbers at events.
+Here you will find the forms which must be completed for Shire Quarterly reports and for reporting on the finances and attendee numbers at events.
 There are also a number of useful articles describing how to complete these reports.

 ## Corporate Policies